Roll over Chicago! You'll love the people, culture, lakes, skyline, restaurants

 For a change of scene, make the short trek to Minneapolis' oldest gay bar,

 19, near Loring Park.
-This is a low-key, cash-only, gay-friendly hangout,
+It's a low-key, gay-friendly hangout

 Up by the Guthrie, on Washington Avenue South, dip into the eagleBOLTbar which falls somewhere between a